rabbitmq/ra/docs/internals/INTERNALS.md

 So to read from an (open) ETS table, there are at least 2 ETS lookups: one on the `ra_log_open_mem_tables` table to get the current range of the open tables and then another one to get the actual entry from the table itself.

+Ra servers are in charge of the deletion of closed ETS tables.
+The reason for this is that a Ra server may be between a range lookup and a table read, so another process like the segment writer cannot delete the table meanwhile.

+So after a flush, the segment writer sends information to Ra servers, like the list of the new and updated segments, and which ETS tables were used for the update.
+The Ra server can then delete these tables safely.

+If entries from this closed and deleted tables are needed later, they will be read from segments directly.

 ### The Snapshot Writer